menu

 Chesapeake City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Chesapeake City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Chesapeake City does not have a public transit system used by locals to get to and from work.

 Demographics

-The overall education level of Chesapeake City citizens is substantially higher than the typical US community, as 31.32% of adults in Chesapeake City have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Chesapeake City citizens is substantially higher than the typical US community, as 31.32% of adults in Chesapeake City have at least a bachelor's degree.

 The per capita income in Chesapeake City in 2022 was $46,132, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $184,528 for a family of four.
 However, Chesapeake City contains both very wealthy and poor people as well.